-Anyone can wear scleral contact lenses; however, because they are difficult to fit they are usually reserved for special cases.
-Keratoconus is the most common use for fitting scleral contact lenses and refractive surgery complications is the second.
+Anyone can wear a scleral lens; however, because they are difficult to fit they are usually reserved for more complicated cases.
+Keratoconus is the most common use for fitting scleral contacts and refractive surgery complications are the second.
 Here is a list of the common uses for scleral contact lenses.

 - Irregular Astigmatism